huynguy-db/arcion-docs/content/docs/source-setup/Postgresql.md

     password: "Replicant#123" #Replace Replicant#123 with your user's password

     max-connections: 30 #Maximum number of connections replicant can open in postgresql
+    socket-timeout-s: 60 #The timeout value for socket read operations.
+The timeout is in seconds and a value of zero means that it is disabled.
+    max-retries: 10 #Number of times any operation on the source system will be re-attempted on failures.
+    retry-wait-duration-ms: 1000 #Duration in milliseconds Replicant should wait before performing then next retry of a failed operation.

     #List your replication slots (slots which hold the real-time changes of the source database) as follows
       replication-slots:
         io_replicate: #Replace "io-replicate" with your replication slot name
           - wal2json #plugin used to create replication slot (wal2json | test_decoding)